GillianTrethewey/Round-2-100-Days-Of-Code/log.md

 CURRENT: CSS Shay Howe, Geek Pack WordPress, SASS Udemy
 FUTURE: JavaScript Udemy

+R2D56 Round 2 Day 56 February 22

+**Progress**: SASS Udemy (second round)

+**What is going on**: Setting up Project 2 - uninstalled node, sass, yarn etc. from mac and then reinstalled using homebrew.
+Set up file structure for Project 2 and created a package.json file to 'watch' the scss files for changes and compile them to css.
+The instructor is using map-get along with a color function.
+In addition, he is using CSS Grid to set up the storefront.
+This adds to my knowledge about CSS Grid and it is nice to see it in action in an example project.

 R2D55 Round 2 Day 55 February 20, 21

 **Progress**: SASS Udemy (second round)